Kitty Wilde

 Kitty Wilde is a fictional character from the Fox musical comedy-drama series Glee.
 The character is portrayed by actress Becca Tobin, and appeared for the first time during the first episode of the fourth season, "The New Rachel", first broadcast on September 13, 2012.
 Kitty was introduced as a bully and a member of the McKinley High cheerleader squad who slushies the newest members of the Glee club, Marley Rose and Wade "Unique" Adams, and serves as the new teen antagonist for the season, as well as serving as a parallel to an early Quinn Fabray.
 As the season progressed, she joins the glee club and becomes Marley's worst enemy.
 However, later it is shown that Kitty also has a soft side.
 Her harshness and cruelty seems to be greatly lessened during the fifth and sixth season, as she is seen becoming a better person, though she still acts rudely in general most of the time.

-Kitty was a recurring character in the fourth season, but was promoted to the main cast during the fifth season before being demoted to the recurring cast again in the sixth and final season – the only cast member introduced in the fourth season to have a significant presence (nine episodes) in the final season.
+Kitty was a recurring character in the fourth season, but was promoted to the main cast during the fifth season before being demoted to the recurring cast again in the sixth and final season – the only cast member introduced in the fourth season to have a significant presence (nine out of thirteen episodes) in the final season.